kriszyp/put-selector/README.md

 setAttribute to assign the attribute to the element.
 Multiple attributes and classes can be assigned to a single element.

 The put function returns the last top level element created or referenced from a selector.
 In the examples above, the newly create element would be returned.
 Note that passing in an existing node will not change the return value (as it is assumed you already have a reference to it).
+Also note that if you only pass existing nodes reference, the first passed reference will be returned.

 Modifying Elements
 ----------------